Loyalty marketing: Card linked offers

-In 1996, Ahold Inc launched a frequent-shopper rewards program in 4 of its US based grocery chains, Finast Friendly Markets, Maple Heights, Ohio.
-Stop & Shop Cos, and Bi-lo.
+In 1996, Ahold Inc launched a frequent-shopper rewards program in 4 of its US-based grocery chains, Finast Friendly Markets, Maple Heights, Ohio.
+Stop & Shop Cos, and Bi-Lo.
 This was based on Graduate work research performed by Michael Raines and professor Robert Heoke.
 The early part of 2010 saw the rise of Card Linked Offers (CLOs) as a new loyalty marketing technique for brands, retailers and financial institutions, stemming from a rise in popularity of both mobile payment and coupons.
 CLOs connect offers or discounts directly to a consumer's credit card or debit card, which can then be redeemed at the point of sale.
 CLOs have been implemented by American Express and Groupon and CLO technology has been developed by companies such as Strands, Meniga, Smart Engine, Cartera Commerce, Womply, Cardlytics, Linkable Networks, Birdback, Clovr Media, and Offermatic.

 In order to receive and use CLOs, consumers must willingly opt into a CLO program and provide their credit/debit card information.

 When consumers see relevant CLO-enabled advertisements and product offers while browsing online, using a mobile device, watching TV, reading a newspaper or magazine or listening to the radio they can click, text or scan a QR code to link the CLO-enabled ad directly to their credit/debit card.
-After consumers make a purchase at the designated retail location, the savings appeared are credited directly to their bank, credit card or PayPal account.
+After consumers purchase the designated retail location, the savings are credited directly to their bank, credit card or PayPal account.
 As such, CLOs eliminate point-of-sale integration, mail-in rebates and paper coupons.
 Offers are typically based upon consumer preferences and previous purchase history.

 Loyalty apps

-In recent years the big players have introduced loyalty apps in replace of loyalty cards as part of their loyalty programs.
+In recent years the big players have introduced loyalty apps in place of loyalty cards as part of their loyalty programs.
 These apps are downloaded onto a customer's phone.